 Trinity Reads is intended to build an intellectual and social rapport among students, staff, faculty, and community members by providing a collective experience of reading, thinking about, and discussing challenging ideas and themes that raise important issues, especially those surrounding issues of social justice.
 A common book is chosen to enrich perspectives and to invite conversations from across disciplinary fields of interest.
 Students are urged to read the book and faculty members are encouraged to include it in their courses.
 A series of cultural and academic activities—film screenings, debates, panel discussions, book discussions, and lectures—are organized to support the project.

-This year the library will be hosting events encouraging the Trinity community to convene on the topics and themes explored in IBRAM X KENDI’S How to Be an Antiracist.
+This year the library will be hosting events encouraging the Trinity community to convene on the topics and themes explored in Sonia Sotomayor’s memoir, My Beloved World

 The goals of this interdisciplinary program are to:

 - Create awareness of and ongoing dialogue about Social Justice issues.

 - Enhance learning by facilitating a shared experience for students faculty, staff, and the community.